phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 The email lookup is made to be case insensitive.
 Case insensitive lookups are the default in MySQL and MSSQL but use the [`citext` extension in PostgreSQL](https://www.postgresql.org/docs/current/citext.html).

-Note `citext` is part of Postgres itself and is bundled with it in most operating systems and package managers. `mix phx.gen.auth` takes care of creating the extension and no extra work is necessary in the majority of cases.
+Note `citext` is part of PostgreSQL itself and is bundled with it in most operating systems and package managers. `mix phx.gen.auth` takes care of creating the extension and no extra work is necessary in the majority of cases.
 If by any chance your package manager splits `citext` into a separate package, you will get an error while migrating and you can most likely solve it by installing the `postgres-contrib` package.

 ### Concurrent tests

-The generated tests run concurrently if you are using a database that supports concurrent tests (Postgres).
+The generated tests run concurrently if you are using a database that supports concurrent tests, which is the case of PostgreSQL.

 ## Additional resources